seppeon/SCoro/README.md

 Why, because C++20 coroutines:

-* are extremely difficult to develop with.
+* are difficult to develop with.
-* make nested co_await very clumbsy and have large memory overhead to do it right.
+* make nested co_await clumbsy and have large memory overhead to do it right.
 * HALO optimization seems to regularly fail.
 * require heap allocation to be avaliable in the general case, making them unusable on many systems.